 - About a third of all new U.S. energy installations in 2019 was for solar.

 - The geography of solar development plays an important role where solar jobs are based, with California as the leader, generating over 26,000 MW versus distant runner-up North Carolina.
 Other top solar states are Arizona, Texas, Florida, Nevada, New Jersey, and Massachusetts.

 - Over 242,000 Americans were employed in the solar industry in 2019, which was double the number from 2012.

 Solar Industry Trends

-- California’s new law mandating most new homes and building must be installed with solar panels will add further stimulus to the solar industry.
+- California’s new law mandating most new homes and buildings must be installed with solar panels will add further stimulus to the solar industry.

 - Various traditional energy companies will diversify more to include renewables.
 European developers have laid the groundwork to build a more visible solar presence in the United States.

 - Improvements in solar battery technology will continue among researchers.
-Current home solar batteries typically provide 10 kWH of capacity.
-These batteries, which have a lifespan up to 15 years, can be stacked to increase capacity, as scientists aim for greater efficiency.
+Current home solar batteries typically provide 10 kWh of capacity.
+These batteries, which have a lifespan of up to 15 years, can be stacked to increase capacity as scientists aim for greater efficiency.

 - Tariffs on solar panels from China will benefit U.S. manufacturers such as First Solar, although these tariffs were offset by lower panel prices in 2019.

 - Declining prices for solar panels and batteries will continue, attracting new buyers who want to save on otherwise uncertain energy costs.
 Over 96 percent of net new energy generation capacity in 2021 will come from solar and wind sources, according to Deloitte.
 Solar construction costs fell by 37 percent from 2013 to 2017.